rohan-06-eng/Building-Transformer-For-Translation-Spanish-to-English/readme.md

 ![Epoch Loss](Images/epoch_loss.jpg)

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you have any improvements or bug fixes.
 When contributing, please follow the code of conduct and ensure your code adheres to the project's style guidelines.
+For further discussions you can connect with me on my LinkedIn